unnamed-1image002 (2)

 Many of us have had the unfortunate experience of purchasing a “lemon,” a car or other vehicle that you find out does not run properly after you purchase it.
 Whether Washington residents have any remedy for this problem depends:

-Was the vehicle new or used?
+Was the Vehicle New or Used?

 Used vehicles.
 Many used vehicles are bought “as is” and are no longer under warranty.
 Under those circumstances, the buyer has few options to have the problem corrected.
 When it comes to used vehicles in Washington,